Golden Coach (Netherlands): History

 At the wedding of Willem-Alexander and Máxima someone threw some white paint on the coach.
-He was immediately arrested, while the stuff was quickly wiped away by a footman.
+He was immediately arrested, while the wet paint was quickly wiped away by a footman.
 On Prinsjesdag in 2010 a man threw a tea light holder against the Golden Coach, causing minor scratches to the paintwork.
-Convicted of insulting the Queen, damaging the Golden Coach, and assaulting the coach's footmen, the man — who was found to be mentally incapable, excluding jail time — was sentenced to a year in a psychiatric clinic.
+The man was convicted of insulting the Queen, damaging the Golden Coach, and assaulting the coach's footmen—he was found to be mentally incapable and was sentenced to a year in a psychiatric clinic.

-In September 2015, it was announced that the coach would undergo a major refit for the next three to four years and that the "Glass Coach" would be used where the Golden Coach would be normally used.
+In September 2015, it was announced that the coach would undergo a major refit for the next three to four years and that the Glass Coach would be substituted during the refit.

-In September 2022, following tests on a sample taken during the coach's restoration, it was confirmed that the gold used to line the coach came from Suriname.